Hydra Technologies: S4 Ehécatl

 Development of the Hydra Technologies Ehécatl began in 2002 as a joint effort between the Government of Mexico, the Financial Sector, and Mexican academic and scientific institutions.
 Its main function is to provide security and surveillance capabilities in support of the Armed Forces, as well as civilian protection in hazardous situations.
 According to the manufacturer, the drone "observes what happens by land or sea.
 Because of its unmanned nature, it can enter dangerous zones being undetected" and is "an effective solution of the border problems between the U.S. and Mexico."

-The S4 Ehécatl has a complex electronic system designed to provide up to eight hours of autonomous flight in either daytime or nighttime conditions.
+The S4 Ehécatl has a complex electronic system designed to provide up to eight hours of autonomous flight.
 It is controlled from a mobile central facility installed in a specially-equipped three-man ground vehicle.
 Apart from an American-made FLIR thermal video system, all of the craft's components are designed, developed and manufactured in-house.